Aloe marlothii A. Berger

-Aloe marlothii is a large, single-stemmed succulent, up to 10 feet tall, with persistent old leaves making a skirt around the trunk.
-The leaves are large, gray-green in color, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other parts of the leaf.
+Aloe marlothii is a large single-stemmed succulent with persistent old leaves making a skirt around the trunk.
+It grows up to 10 feet tall.
+Leaves are large, gray-green, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other leaf parts.
 In late fall to late winter appears the wide-spread branching inflorescence bearing yellow through orange to bright red flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).